List of DC Comics characters: C: Thomas Curry

-Thomas "Tom" Curry is a fictional character appearing in American comic books published by DC Comics.
-He is the father of Aquaman.

-Thomas Curry is a lighthouse keeper who fell in love with the Atlantean Atlanna and fathered Arthur Curry who would grow up to become Aquaman.
+Thomas "Tom" Curry is a lighthouse keeper who fell in love with the Atlantean queen Atlanna and fathered Arthur Curry who would grow up to become Aquaman.

-In his early life, Curry caught a fierce storm at the sea, and Atlantean Queen Atlanna saved his life.
+In his early life, Curry caught a fierce storm at the sea, and Atlanna saved his life.
 They fell in love, got married, and eventually had a son, Arthur Curry.
 But Atlanna soon had to return to Atlantis to fulfill her duties as Queen.
 Thomas was left to raise Arthur alone in seclusion as Atlanna was afraid her enemies would seek to destroy her family.